 - Driving under the influence of alcohol or drugs

-Additional Non-Motorist Causes of RI Motorcycle Accidents:
+Additional Non-Motorist Causes of Crashes:

 - Unleashed pets running out into the street where motorcyclists are driving (In this case a claim could be brought against the owner of the dog possibly)